nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

   $ git commit
   $ git branch -d ns-3.34.1-release

-The new log should show something like the below, with parallel git history paths until the merge back again::
+The new log should show something like the below, with parallel Git history paths until the merge back again::

   $ git log --graph --decorate --oneline --all